Browse our extensive lineup of monoculture cover crop seeds.

 Looking for a diverse cover crop mix?
 Browse Pre-Made Mixes or Food Plots.

-Sunn hemp is an erect, tall growing legume with an anchoring tap root.
+Sunn hemp is an erect, tall growing warm-season legume with an anchoring tap root.
+Sunn hemp is a tropical plant so it thrives in the heat.
+It's deep taproot helps it access water and nutrients deep in the soil profile and works with bacteria to fix nitrogen.
 The leaves are high in protein for grazing and especially popular with small ruminants like sheep, goats, and deer, but cattle will also eat the leaves.
+It's long growing season also makes it a great addition to grazing mixes.
+Due to toxicity concerns we do NOT recommend grazing sunn hemp as a monoculture.
 The stalk is very lignified making this a poor species to use in a hay mix.

 from $2.00 per lb